Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

 \subsubsection{ESN predictability compared to uncertainty in initial condition}

 Fig.~\ref{fig:ODE_ESN_comparison} (left side) shows the distributions of $PH(r)$ for three values of the threshold $r = 0.01, 0.1, 0.3$ for the Lorenz 63 system, using a sample size of 1000.
-We note that the distributions shown in these violin-plots show the variation of the prediction horizon with respect to the initial condition, in contrast with the violin-plot of the `valid prediction time' (VPT) used in Ref.~\onlinecite{vlachas2020backpropagation} that shows the variations of VPT for different hyperparameters of the ESN.
+We note that the distributions shown in these violin-plots demonstrate the variation of the prediction horizon with respect to the initial condition on the attractor, in contrast with the variability due to variations in the prediction model, as has been discussed in previous works: Ref.~\onlinecite{vlachas2020backpropagation} shows the variations of `valid prediction time' across different hyperparameters of the ESN (figure~4 in Ref.~\onlinecite{vlachas2020backpropagation}), while Ref.~\onlinecite{GOTTWALD2021132911} discuss the variation of `forecast time' over different realizations of their model (random feature map) each trained on its own training set (figure~1 in Ref.~\onlinecite{GOTTWALD2021132911}).
+We note that the variability due to varying initial conditions is significantly larger than that due to varying models - the spread of the distributions in Fig.~\ref{fig:ODE_ESN_comparison} is more than that in the figures in Ref.~\onlinecite{vlachas2020backpropagation, GOTTWALD2021132911} quoted above.

-We see that with varying initial conditions, the prediction horizon can range from values very close to 0 (very difficult to predict using the ESN) to as large as 15 or more Lyapunov times (very high predictability).
+We see that with varying initial conditions, the prediction horizon can range from values very close to 0 (trajectories that are very difficult to predict using the ESN) to as large as 15 or more Lyapunov times (for trajectories with very high predictability).
 One way to understand this distribution is to compare with the predictability of the original system itself, as we discuss below.

-As is well known, for chaotic systems, a small uncertainty $\delta(0)$ grows exponentially with time with a growth rate determined by the Lyapunov exponent.
+As is well known, for chaotic systems, a small initial uncertainty $\delta(0)$ shows exponential growth asymptotically in time, with the average growth rate determined by the Lyapunov exponent $\lambda$.
 Heuristically, the expression for $\delta(t)$ is, on an average, given by the equation